 - Citi: Experian

-Other than that, you shouldn’t be afraid of rejection.
-If you have the income to pay your credit card bill off each month, and a solid recent credit history, you could be eligible to start racking up bigger rewards.
+Other than that, you shouldn’t be too afraid of rejection.
+If you have a steady income, aren’t carrying a lot of other debt and a solid credit history, you could be eligible for that coveted miles or travel card.